Buying Used Espresso Machines & Grinders – Kev’s Guide

 Gaggia Classic Pro ReviewGaggia Classic Old Model Review

-Now let’s discuss the Sage machines.
+Now let’s speak about the Sage machines.

 This isn’t an preference used in the UK as of yet as it’s not even available in the UK here yet, but I think it will be in the future.